Huang Chao-shun

-Huang Chao-shun (黃昭順 (Huáng Zhāoshùn, Huang Chao-shun); born 22 August 1953) is a member of the Kuomintang (KMT) who is in the Legislative Yuan in Taiwan.
+Huang Chao-shun (黃昭順 (Huáng Zhāoshùn, Huang Chao-shun); born 22 August 1953) is a Taiwanese politician and physician who was a member of the Legislative Yuan from 2002 to 2020.
+She is a member of the Kuomintang (KMT).

 Early life and education

 Huang was born in Changhua on August 22, 1953.
 Her father, Huang Tsun-chiu, served as the president of the Control Yuan from 1987 to 1993.

-After high school, Huang earned her bachelor's degree in pharmacy from Kaohsiung Medical College in 2006 and a master's degree in business administration from National Sun Yat-sen University (NSYSU).
+After high school, Huang earned her Bachelor of Medicine (M.B.) specializing in pharmacy from Kaohsiung Medical College in 2006.
+She later earned a master's degree in business administration from National Sun Yat-sen University (NSYSU).

 2008 Republic of China Legislative election

 On 12 January 2008, Huang joined the Republic of China legislative election as the KMT candidate representing Kaohsiung City's 1st constituency.
 She eventually went on to win the election with the highest votes in Kaohsiung among other 8 elects.